“Nail Tints” Are The Minimalist’s Answer To Healthy, Glossy Nails

 What are nail tints?

-As the name suggests, nail tints aren’t something to opt for if you’re looking for a full-coverage, colorblock manicure.
-Instead, they offer a “no-manicure manicure” look, imparting a translucent wash of berry-esque color.
-“Nail tints are sheer, tinted polishes designed to enhance your natural nail color,” explains session manicurist Ami Streets, who compares them to a lip oil or a tinted moisturizer — for your nails.
+As the name suggests, nail tints aren’t something to opt for if you’re looking for a full-coverage, colourblock manicure.
+Instead, they offer a “no-manicure manicure” look, imparting a translucent wash of berry-esque colour.
+“Nail tints are sheer, tinted polishes designed to enhance your natural nail colour,” explains session manicurist Ami Streets, who compares them to a lip oil or a tinted moisturiser — for your nails.
 “They give a super glossy finish and the illusion of ‘perfected’ nails in one easy step, so it’s a really quick way to make nails appear ‘groomed’ with minimal product,” Streets explains.
 Thanks to their lightweight coverage, nail tints are incredibly versatile to wear; you can layer up as you see fit.

 What are the benefits of nail tints?